Italian Honeymoon Amid the Coronavirus Outbreak-Day 1

 At the water bus stop below, we watched the hustle and bustle of locals and others coming and going, as well as deliveries at the stop.
 Boxes, laden with fresh fruits and vegetables, were stacked on the supply boats.
 Delivery persons stacked them on hand trucks and rolled them down the narrow streets out of our site to their customers.

 At our first breakfast in the hotel, I discovered the amazing Italian breakfast offerings.
 Freshly squeezed juices, which included what would become my favorite—orange and beet juice, was offered.
 There were fresh meats, fruits, and cheeses, granola with yogurt, and of course, amazing pastry and breads.
 The single-serving Nutella pods called my name, but ultimately, I could not resist.
-The coffee was nectar.
-The strong Italian coffee, served with small pitchers of hot milk, is referred to as “café latte” and I can still taste them.
+The Italkaan coffee was nectar, strong and served with small pitchers of hot milk, it is referred to as “café latte” and I can still taste them.
 Yum.

 Over breakfast, we discussed our plans for the day and decided to start at St. Mark’s Basilica.
 To use the water bus, we needed day passes, so we wandered into the neighborhood near the hotel and found a Venetian version of a convenience store.
 Di purchased the tickets while I checked out the Carnival masks